freitasgouvea/token-erc-20/README.md

 This is an example in solidity language of an ERC-20 standard Ethereum Token, mintable and burnable, with owner access permissions and pausable module.

-# Erc-20 smart contract implementation
+# Erc-20 implementation

 ERC-20 is a standard interface for tokens.

-The following standard allows for the implementation of a standard API for tokens within smart contracts.

 More Information about Solidity Language and ERC-20 Standard:

 - [Solidity](https://solidity.readthedocs.io/en/v0.8.0/): `v0.8.0`
 - [ERC-20](https://eips.ethereum.org/EIPS/eip-20)

+This repository contains an ERC-20 implementetion that can be found in `./contracts` folder.

 ## Erc-20 Methods